 For easier starting Emacs, in directory C:\Programme\emacs\bin run the installer addpm.exe and accept the settings.
 This creates a shortcut in the Windows start menu.

 With this, Emacs is ready to run.
-To have easier access to the following configurations, you may download my Emacs configuration file.
+To have easier access to the following configurations, you may download my Emacs configuration file with right click and “Save link as”.
 Rename this file to .emacs and move it to your HOME directory.

 (add-hook 'LaTeX-mode-hook 'turn-on-reftex)

 AUCTEX + RefTEX If you do not want to use my .emacs configuration file, you need to implement the follwing three paragraphs.